d-SAVCHUK/EPAM_DevOps_HT_AWS/README.md

 - Once connected, run the command sudo lsblk to check if the EBS volume is attached and to determine its device name.

 Create a file on the EBS volume:
-- Run the command sudo mkfs -t ext4 /dev/xvdf (replace /dev/xvdf with the device name of your EBS volume) to create a file system on the EBS volume.
+- Run the command sudo mkfs -t ext4 /dev/xvdf to create a file system on the EBS volume.
 - Run the command sudo mkdir /data to create a directory for the file(s) on the EBS volume.
 - Run the command sudo mount /dev/xvdf /data to mount the EBS volume to the directory you just created.
-- Create a file on the EBS volume by running the command sudo touch /data/myfile.txt (replace myfile.txt with the name of your file).
+- Create a file on the EBS volume by running the command sudo touch /data/epam_test.txt
-- Add some content to the file by running the command sudo echo "Hello World" > /data/myfile.txt.
+- Add some content to the file by running the command sudo echo "EPAM DevOps Course" > /data/epam_test.txt.

 Verify the file on the EBS volume:
 - Run the command sudo ls /data to list the file(s) in the directory.
-- Run the command sudo cat /data/myfile.txt to view the content of the file.
+- Run the command sudo cat /data/epam_test.txt to view the content of the file.

 ![screen]()